 X. Format of the Oral Examination:

 Two weeks prior to the oral examination, the candidate should send two printed copies bound only by a clip of their case presentation and also send one digital / scanned copy of the exact same case materials in PDF format.
-The candidate will be provided both a postal mailing address as well as an email address, respectfully, for delivery of these materials.
-Candidates will also be provided with a form on which they will select the “hypothetical” category for their second oral examination.
+The candidate will have been provided with a postal mailing address as well as an email address, respectfully, for delivery of these materials.
+Candidates will also have submitted a form on which they selected the “hypothetical” category for their second oral examination.
+Together with this material, the candidate must also submit the two bibliographies of published literature that will be utilized for both oral examination categories specific to their choice of case to be presented and to be discussed in the examination of a “hypothetical” case.
 A general information notice and the case selection form will be sent to the candidate at the time of the application deadline with information concerning when and where to send this information.
 On the day of the examination, each candidate will be asked to report approximately 15 minutes before their examination is to be conducted.
-It is highly recommended that the candidate wear good professional attire, such as a suit (and tie for men) as recognition of their professionalism.
+It is highly recommended that the candidate wear professional attire, such as a suit, as recognition of their professionalism.
 Prior to beginning, the format of the examination and the issues discussed in this memo will be reiterated.
 Just prior to the first examination, the candidate will then proceed to the room for the first examination session.
 The 30 minute period starts with the candidate making the brief summary discussed above of the case they have brought to present at the examination.
 After this, the two examiners will then ask questions about the case, testing the judgment and adaptability of the candidate and expertise in interpreting neurophysiological data.
 Aside from specific questions about the materials brought, the general question categories to be asked will be predefined by the Board.
 Some of these questions may revolve around aspects that actually happened within the specific presented case, and other questions will be hypothetical in nature (What if ... happened?).
 Again, the major reason for the candidate to bring and present a case is to insure the candidate has a maximal opportunity to feel comfortable in the discussion of the case in what is an artificial environment.

 The focus of questions that might be asked about the cases includes attempts to deal with the following situations and issues: